davidemodolo/Lung-Ultrasound-Image-Classifier/README.md

 The idea is to take prediction in which the model is not confident enough and compare the frame to already known frames to (hopefully) enhance the accuracy.

-While the project proceed, I will also update this README file.
+While the project proceeds, I will also update this README file.